 Picnic in the plains

-The Mara offer one of best settings for a picnic in the bush that you will have.
-Picnicking is one of the things you will enjoy on the full day game drive.
-Half way the day you will look for a picnic spot under a tree that can offer enough shade.
+The Mara offers one of the best settings for a picnic in the bush that you will have.
+Picnicking is one of the things you will enjoy on the full-day game drive.
+Halfway through the day you will look for a picnic spot under a tree that can offer enough shade.
 Open your snack and enjoy a bite and drink while taking in the wonderful views of the Mara plains sprawling into the horizon.

 Camping – tracking the great migration